pcwinters/blog.lovewinters.net/src/blog/2019-07-23/index.md

 ![peaches](peaches.jpg)

 We snagged a few freezer bags worth of peaches that made their way into some unofficial Howling Cow ice cream, courtesy of our friends.
 And, we harvested a great deal of figs this year.
 All the kids helped with [washing figs](https://photos.app.goo.gl/UuVxdDiPoKA1JwjQ6) that made their way into some jam and baked desserts.

+## Community

+I hope to get involved in the AGS and rare disease community in the coming months and years.
+I feel the need to apply myself to something more important than business software.
+A couple weeks ago, I contacted the AGS non-profit to see if there was any way I could help.
+Since I have some background in computational biology, I thought that I might have something unique to offer.
+We'll see what I can do in the near term, but I'm _certain_ that I'll be redirecting myself in the coming years.

+On the facebook, there's an AGS family group that I've mentioned before.
+Through it, I sometimes learn about other children with stories similar to Auri's.
+In the past month, I've been made aware of two more children whose disease presented sometime between 1 and 1.5 years of age that are doing well on baricitinib.
+They've been treated for about a year already, and they've both seen significant improvements.
+Their outcomes and severity of injury, however, are different.
+One can speak freely and naturally, despite having lost it all for over six months.
+Neither can walk right now, and I fear both have had more severe loss of motor function.
+Both had interventions within a few months.
+As far as I can tell, Auri may have had the fastest intervention of the children being treated with this drug, getting diagnosed and treated in under two months.
+Unfortunately, that doesn't seem to dictate what will happen because there's so much variability in the disease.
+It does give me hope, though, that she could have one of the more remarkable recoveries.
+In the coming years, we shall see.